Curriculum & Courses

 * Only fall entry is available for full-time on-campus students.

 International students are responsible for ensuring they have read and understood the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
-In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus.
+In addition, if studying on a student visa, you must enroll full-time (12 points/credits per term) and study on campus.

 Focused on the broad range of nonprofit management activity, the Nonprofit Management program reflects the mission of the School of Professional Studies to prepare students, particularly those mid-career, for interdisciplinary, cutting-edge career fields.

 The program is distinct from MPA programs, such as the Master of Public Administration at Columbia’s School of International and Public Affairs, which prepare students for careers and study in public administration and government.

 Students in the Nonprofit Management program complete twelve 3-point (credit) courses:

 - Eight core required courses which provide an overview of the nonprofit sector and its various components and required management skillsets; Three elective courses, in which students can focus their studies in particular areas within or outside of the nonprofit sector (e.g. fundraising management);

 - A capstone project: a real-time, client-based group project supervised by a program faculty member designed to address high-level considerations within the field and integrate a student’s knowledge gained throughout the program.